George N. Leighton: Personal life and death

 He met his wife Virginia Berry Quivers while at Howard University.
 They married in Washington, DC and had two daughters: Virginia Anne and Barbara Elaine.
 Virginia suffered several strokes in the late 1980s and Leighton insisted she receive around-the-clock care.
 He retired from the bench to earn more money in private practice.
 She died in 1992.

 Leighton turned 100 in October 2012.
 He spent his final years at the Brockton VA in Massachusetts.
 He died of pneumonia on June 6, 2018.
 He was survived by two daughters, five grandchildren, and eight great-grandchildren.
 He had always wanted to be buried at Arlington National Cemetery; his daughter Barbara and her husband Robert made sure he was.

 Leighton was an avid chess player and traveled regularly for major chess tournaments across the country, including the Eastern Open (DC), New York Open (NY), World Open (PA), National Open (NV), New England Open (MA), Michigan Open (MI), American Open (CA), Chicago Open (IL), and Bermuda International Open (1993 and 1995).
 He stopped traveling in 1997 and played his last tournament in the 2002 US Masters.
-In the 1980s, he beat Grandmaster Leonid Kaushansky.
+In March 1982, he beat Senior Master Leonid Kaushansky, his proudest chess moment.